pmmmwh/react-refresh-webpack-plugin/docs/API.md

 Default: parsed from current url

-Type: `enum`
+Type: `http` or `https`

 **This is relevant for `webpack-dev-server` only.**

-Force protocol type for the error overlay to listen to Webpack build messages.
+Force a protocol for the error overlay to listen for Webpack build messages.
-Useful if you want to force https communication.
+Useful if you want to enforce https communication, or if you're working under a non-HTTP path.

 #### `useLegacyWDSSockets`